Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 Can I also charge without 3-phase?

 Yes, but charging is slower.
-With 3-phase you charge 3x faster.
+With 3-phase charging, you charge 3x faster.

 Do I need to ask permission for a rental property?

 Yes, the owner must give permission.
-In the case of a VvE also via the board.
+In the case of a homeowners' association (VvE), this also requires permission from the board.

 Can I also connect my solar panels?

 Certainly.
-Many chargers work together with solar energy via smart software or energy management.
+Many chargers work with solar energy through smart software or energy management.